-Hajj is one of Mabou Mines’ signature pieces Ruth Maleczech stars in this one woman performance poem designed with state-of-the-art video and audio technology.
-Set at a dressing table in front of a triad of mirrors a woman takes a journey through her past to repay a debt she can never repay.
-The mirrors reflect enlarged images of the woman as well as pre-recorded images which reflect her thoughts and remembrances.
+Ruth Maleczech stared in this one woman performance poem designed with state-of-the-art video and audio technology.
+Set at a dressing table in front of a triad of mirrors she takes a journey through her past to repay a debt, one that we find, she can never repay.
+The mirrors reflect enlarged images of the woman as well as pre-recorded images reflecting her thoughts and remembrances.

-The poem/play is a metaphor for this pilgrimage.
-Hajj follows an American woman’s journey into her past to settle her debts, financial as well as emotional.
-The piece threads these thematic strands using psychology and sophisticated technology.
+The piece is a metaphor for pilgrimage.
+Hajj is one woman’s journey into her past, to settle her debts, financial as well as emotional.
+The piece weaves these thematic strands using psychology and sophisticated technology.

 California Institute of the Arts, Valencia, CA (March 29-April 2, 1983)

 Dance Theater Workshop, Economy Tires Theater at Bessie Schonberg Theater, NYC (May 7-18, 1986)

 International Chekov Festival, Moscow, Russia (1998)

 Maly Theater in St. Petersburg, Russia (April, 2000)

 Seoul Theatre Festival, Munye Small Theater in Seoul, Korea (September, 2000)